Retain or Reframe? A Computational Framework for the Analysis of Framing in News Articles and Reader Comments: Introduction

 \section{Introduction}

 Framing research has long recognized that how news content is presented fundamentally shapes public understanding of issues \citep{entman1993framing, chong2007framing}.
-However, audiences do not passively absorb frames but rather "\textit{actively filter, sort and reorganize information in personally meaningful ways in the process of constructing an understanding of public issues}" \citep[pg.77]{neuman1992common}.
-Such a constructionist understanding emphasizes that frames cannot be fully understood without considering the interaction between source and receiver \citep{scheufele1999framing, vangorp2007constructionist, hubner2023news}.
-This is particularly evident on news websites with comment threads that create immediate opportunities for readers to publicly respond to framed content — a paradigm shift from one-way communication to participatory discourse where audiences actively engage with and reconstruct news content~\citep{risch_dataset_2020}.
+However, audiences do not passively absorb frames but rather "\textit{actively filter, sort and reorganize information in personally meaningful ways in the process of constructing an understanding of public issues}" \citep[pg.77]{neuman1992common}. {The constructionist understanding of framing emphasizes that frames cannot be fully understood without considering the interaction between source and receiver \citep{scheufele1999framing, vangorp2007constructionist, hubner2023news}, as part of an interactive and dynamic process in which frames activate and reasonate (or fail to) with personal schemas through active meaning construction and intepretation.
+This is particularly evident on news websites with comment threads that create immediate opportunities for readers to publicly respond to framed content -- a paradigm shift from one-way communication to participatory discourse where audiences actively engage with and reconstruct news content~\citep{risch_dataset_2020}.

 However, current research has yet to fully explore the relationship between media framing and audience reception.
 Cognitive studies have demonstrated that the framing of news articles can significantly shape readers' perceptions of an issue in controlled, small-scale experiments \citep{price1997switching, valkenburg1999, nelson1999issue}.
 Communication scholars have examined the influence of framing by analyzing online news articles and their associated reader comments \citep{zhou_parsing_2007, muniz_shaping_2015, dargay2016, hubner2023news}.
 These studies often focused on a single issue and relied on small, manually annotated data sets, which limited generalizability and led to inconsistent findings.